Pakistani-American Franchisee Joins Bid to Acquire Papa John's Pizza

 Back in 2020, Pakistani reporter Ahmad Noorani alleged that "(T)he growth of the Bajwa family’s business empire in the United States and later in Pakistan directly matches the rise in power of retired general Asim Saleem Bajwa, who is now chairman of the country’s massive China-financed infrastructure project and a special assistant to the prime minister".
 “Out of total 99 companies, 66 are main companies, 33 companies are branch companies of some of the main companies, while five companies are dead now,” Ahmad Noorani alleged, adding that the businesses of the Bajwa family have been put under the umbrella called Bajco Group

 Bajwa's success as a fast food franchisee is not unique.
 Other Pakistani-American entrepreneurs own and operate some of the largest fast-food franchises in the United States, managing thousands of locations for major brands like Popeyes, Burger King, and Papa John's.
 Among the most prominent Pakistani-American franchisees is Shoukat Dhanani (Dhanani Group).
-Based in Sugar Land, Texas, the Dhanani family runs one of the largest private businesses in the U.S. They are the largest franchisee of Popeyes and a massive Burger King operator, building an empire that generates well over a billion dollars in revenue.
+Based in Sugar Land, Texas, the Dhanani family runs one of the largest private businesses in the U.S. They are the largest franchisees of Popeyes and a massive Burger King operator, building an empire that generates well over a billion dollars in revenue.

 Tabassum Mumtaz, an NED University alumnus, is a another successful Pakistani-American fast-food franchisees.
 He began his career as a cook for Long John Silver’s, eventually rising to own the entire chain and becoming a mega-franchisee of A&W, KFC, and Taco Bell under Ampex Brands, running a restaurant portfolio generating over a billion dollars in annual revenue.